 Better to retain as much refrigerated air as possible.
 Here are a few small efficiencies to get you started.
 Keep in mind heat rises.
 Keep long-term and warmest at the top.
 Keep space open at the bottom before you head to the market – They will cool quicker at the bottom, then rearrange them early in the morning when the kitchen is coolest.
 Plan your load to keep popular picks by the handle and seldom selections by the back corner of the hinge.
 For example: 98% of the door openings are not to retrieve a frozen chicken – that’s long term coldest so near but not on the bottom and in the back corner behind the hinge.
 Perhaps a popular pick is popsicles – prepare the package by tearing off the top and placing it handles out on it’s side near the top in the door rack or by the door opening, where refrigerator manufacturers design the placement of ice-makers and ice trays.
 Then train the kids and kids-at-heart to only open the door enough to quick-pick, not swing it wide open and then decide or dig.
 Plan your grab to not let the heat in, so know WHAT you want and WHERE it is before you open the door.

 By the way, C Lazarus, you picture a piggy-bank on your freezer shelf, that’s just too ludicrous for a response.
 Try this – dump the Sherbet Tubes into the ice tray instead of reaching over the box lid, and rearrange the corndogs so the handles are easy to grab when you crack the door open a moment.
 Then read Money Saving Freezer Tips – Thermodynamics in Your Kitchen and learn not to exchange warm air for cold while quick-picking.
 There once was an ad-campaign for bottled ketchup accompanied by Anticipation – Carly Simon (#13 – 1972) which highlighted the viscosity of their product.
-What it fails to mention is that when you pour ketchup your are actually pouring two fluids, air is the fluid which replaces the ketchup – if the air can’t get in the ketchup can’t get out.
+What it fails to mention is that when you pour ketchup your are actually pouring two fluids, air is the fluid which replaces the ketchup – the ketchup can’t get out of the glass bottle if the air can’t get in to replace it – the ketchup is held in the bottle by the vacuum of it’s own weight.
 When you put something in your freezer you push cold air out and the displacement is matched going the other way as well.
-So try to be an olympic diver and leave no splash – not a ham-handed cannonball on entry and an oriental fan on the way out.
+So try to be an Olympic diver and leave no splash – not a ham-handed cannonball on entry and an oriental fan on the way out.